virat07/ReactJs-assignment-1/README.md

-# ReactJs-assignment-1
+# ReactJs-assignment2
-With single component
+With double component